-\18 credits if student satisfies the world language requirement with one year of high school (C or better).
-Existing occupational specific courses from an approved Applied Associate Degree may be used to satisfy the elective credit requirement when those courses are part of an existing articulation agreement with at least one postsecondary institution and meet discipline or major specific requirements within the agreement at the receiving college.
-One credit of health and PE beyond the Health/Wellness/PE credit may be selected.
+^{18} credits if students satisfy the world language requirement with one year of high school (C or better).
+Existing occupationally specific courses from an approved Applied Associate Degree may be used to satisfy the elective credit requirement when those courses are part of an existing articulation agreement with at least one postsecondary institution and meet discipline or major specific requirements within the agreement at the receiving college.